 UCAS is the application system used for applying to university in the UK.
-They have lots of guidance for students and we are also here to support you throughout the application process.
+They have guidance for international students and we are also here to support you throughout the application process.

 For many, making the UCAS application is one of the most important moments arising from the course, and we support you throughout the process.
 Our strong relationships with universities mean that we liaise with them to ensure that you are always given the most relevant and up-to-date advice, and we keep you abreast of relevant information from UCAS.

 From the first stage of your application, to any your interviews you may have, and accepting a place - we are there with you every step of the way.
 We will work with you to plan and draft your personal statement, will guide you through every step of applying through UCAS, and will check every single application, personal statement and reference before they are submitted.
 We work to ensure that every application is the best it can be.